dhuangg/demographic_pyramid_generator/README.md

 # CA100 Demographic Pyramid Generator
 This is a project to generate visualizations specifically for [California 100](https://california100.org/)'s regional reports.
-We will create 9 regional demographic pyramid visualizations using the latest year from the US Census (ACS5) data.
+We will create 9 regional demographic pyramid visualizations using the latest year from the US Census (ACS5) data (2020).

 ## Demographic Pyramid
 A [population pyramid](https://en.wikipedia.org/wiki/Population_pyramid) is a common socioeconomic data visualization to understand the age and gender distribution of a geographic region.